-Hybrid Course Attendance Policy: You are expected to attend all Face-to-Face class meetings (F2F) and complete all online course requirements in Blackboard.
+Hybrid/Blended Course Attendance Policy: You are expected to attend all synchronous class meetings and complete all online course requirements in Blackboard.
 In addition, you are expected to come to class prepared.
-Hybrid courses require both F2F and online attendance/participation.
-Students may be withdrawn from the course if they are absent for more than 2 F2F meetings or if they do not participate in online assignments for two consecutive weeks or have some combination of the two.
+Hybrid/blended courses require both synchronous class and online attendance/participation.
+Students may be withdrawn from the course if they are absent for more than 2 synchronous meetings or if they do not participate in online assignments for two consecutive weeks or have some combination of the two.